 Currency variations are another important factor that influences the price of commodities.
 Since most of the commodities are denominated in US dollars, the value of the dollar index has an inordinate influence on commodity prices.
 Gold and oil for example.

 Inflation is one of the key factors that influence the price for commodities.
+When the rate of inflation is high, the demand for commodities tends to increase, as people try to protect their savings from the erosion of purchasing power.
+This, in turn, drives up the prices of commodities.
+You can use an inflation calculator to see how much the price of a commodity will increase due to inflation.
+This will help you determine whether it is a good time to invest in commodities.
 Normally reasonable inflation is a sign of a robust economy and that leads to a pick-up in demand for commodities.
 This is true for most agri commodities and metals.

 US and global data flows matter a lot.
 The macro data flows in the form of the Fed rate action, the jobs data, the production data, the PMI data for manufacturing and services, the stance of the central banks of nations all make an impact on commodity prices.